 The program integrates the full suite of BridgeEdU services and interventions—both in-person and tech-enabled approaches—to support academic momentum among students, including:

 In addition, students also tour campus facilities and meet key faculty, advisors, and student leaders to learn more about what BCCC has to offer.

 As a result of the MSP bridge program, 85 percent of the 387 students registered for BCCC in the fall, drastically reducing summer melt.
-Approximately 30 percent of the students improved at least one grade level in English and 12 percent improved at least one grade level in math.
 Further, 43 percent earned three college credits over the summer, and 91 percent said the program helped prepare them for the start of college classes.